View on GitHub

 Some poems have a refrain to bind——

-“Nevermore,” the Raven’s mind.
+“Nevermore”, the Raven’s mind.

 And prosody?
-The name for all——
+The name for it all——

 The art of how the rhythms fall.